The right mortgage for you

 - You sign all loan documents.

-- You then present a certified or cashier's check to pay closing costs (if applicable).
+- You then present a cashier's check or wire funds to pay closing costs (if applicable).

 - If your monthly payments are to include property taxes and insurance, a new escrow account (or reserve) is opened when the loan is funded.

 - The loan is funded by the Lender.
 The funds are transferred to the Escrow, who in turn, instructs the Title company to set up recording of the documents.
 The Deed and any other documents are usually recorded the following day.
 Once recording is confirmed, the Escrow agent can disburse funds for any payoffs.
-Remaining funds are sent to you with the HUD Settlement Statement.
+Remaining funds are sent to you with the Closing Disclosure.

 Prior to the closing, our Residential Lending Department closer will contact you to let you know the amount of funds you must bring to the Closing Meeting.
-Personal checks are not accepted--cashier's checks only.
+Personal checks are not accepted--cashier's checks or wired funds only.

 The closing (or settlement) of the loan is an actual meeting that takes place at the Escrow Office, one of our branches, or the escrow's signer can come to your home or place of employment.
 At that time, you'll be asked to sign the closing documents and pay any outstanding closing costs you are responsible for.